Skip to main content

 “Still Here”- Langston Hughes

-I been scared and battered.
+I have been scared and battered.

 My hopes the wind done scattered.